FarmYard-Gaming/OLED-Saver-archive/README.md

 If you just want to use it as is, feel free to download the APK as-is and use it.
 The app walks you through what to do, so play around.

 If you're skeptical about it - I don't blame you, that's why I uploaded it here in the first place.
 I used javadecompilers.com to... decompile the app.
-This (should?) show all the code it uses.
+This should(?) show all the code it uses.
 Minds more knowledgeable than mine can verify that, but now it's out in the open it's ready for public scrutiny.

 If development of the app continues, it can help phones for which this app doesn't yet work well with, which is a win for everyone.